danwulff/advent-of-code-js-starter/README.md

 - duplicating the existing _src/day1_ directory and renaming to "dayx" 1) the filenames and 2) the function names
 - adding a "dayx" input file within the _src/inputs_ directory
-- adding the "dayx" function
+- adding the "dayx" function to _src/index.js_